Prag8855/aab/content/guides/salaries-in-germany.md

 ---
 Title: Salaries in Germany
-Description: An overview of salaries in Germany.
-This shows you how much you should earn, and how to negotiate a better salary.
+Description: An overview of salaries in Germany, including the median income, and how to negotiate a better salary.
 Date_created: 2022-07-20
 ---